jpuli/pqvp/README.md

 * AWS -- Infrastructure

-* Linux/Docker -- QualApps selected Docker because of its containerizatoin ability to rapidly stand up computing environments.
+* Linux/Docker -- QualApps selected Docker because of its containerization ability to rapidly stand up computing environments.
 The use of images to package, deploy, and run apps helps us meet RFI requirements, namely providing instructions that enables others to deploy DAAS.

 * NGINX -- The team selected the open-source NGINX because it is lightweight and very easily meets performance demands.

 * Spring Boot -- Our team is very familiar with the Spring Boot framework.
 The framework simplifies configuration and enabled us tp quickly stand up web applications.

-* Postgres -- We selected Postgres because of its power and flexibility, its market sustainabiltiy, its broad customer base, its applicability across industries, e.g., finance, gaming, government, and our experience with it.
+* Postgres -- We selected Postgres because of its power and flexibility, its market sustainability, its broad customer base, its applicability across industries, e.g., finance, gaming, government, and our experience with it.